 The function of a joint is to allow movement to occur between bones.
 In the joint, the end of the bone is covered with cartilage, around which is a capsule lined by a membrane called synovium.

-This membrane makes the fluid that lubricates the joint space, enabling smooth movement.
+This membrane makes the fluid that lubricates the joint space, allowing movement.
+In arthritis the synovial membrane becomes inflamed and releases substances that cause inflammation.